gheorghitamutu/CDP2023/Homework03/docs/ReadMe.md

 ## Cost Comparison

-The Livestock Monitoring System would likely be more expensive to implement compared to the Environmental Monitoring System due to the need for more specialized hardware and sensors for tracking the various physiological parameters of the animals.
+Due to the requirement for more specific technology and sensors for monitoring the many physiological characteristics of the animals, the Livestock Monitoring System would probably be more expensive to construct than the Environmental Monitoring System.

-In terms of Azure technologies, some of the more expensive ones would depend on the specific implementation and requirements of the system.
-For example, if the Livestock Monitoring System required the use of Azure IoT Hub for collecting and processing data from thousands of sensors attached to the animals, then the cost of the IoT Hub would be a significant factor.
-Similarly, if the Environmental Monitoring System required the use of Azure Stream Analytics for processing large volumes of real-time data from multiple sources, then the cost of the Stream Analytics service would be a significant factor.
+Some of the most expensive Azure technologies would depend on how they were implemented and what the system needed.
+The cost of the IoT Hub would be a major consideration, for instance, if the Livestock Monitoring System needed to use Azure IoT Hub to gather and analyse data from hundreds of sensors mounted to the animals.
+Similar to this, the cost of the Stream Analytics service would be a major consideration if the Environmental Monitoring System needed the usage of Azure Stream Analytics for processing huge volumes of real-time data from numerous sources.

-In general, however, some of the more expensive Azure technologies include services that require a lot of processing power or storage, such as Azure Machine Learning, Azure Data Lake Storage, and Azure Cosmos DB.
-These services can provide significant value for certain use cases but may also come with a higher cost.
+Nevertheless, generally speaking, some of the most expensive Azure technologies include applications like Azure Machine Learning, Azure Data Lake Storage, and Azure Cosmos DB that demand a lot of computation or storage.
+For some use situations, these services can offer a lot of value, but they might also be more expensive.

 # Work in progress...